edelgrace/blog/content/post/2016-02-26-blogilates-beginners-workout-calenday-2-0-day-10.md

 ### Video 2: Bubble Butt Workout

 I'm a little skeptical on the whole butt thing (is lifting my butt a good thing even if I have absolutely no butt?) but I did this workout anyway.
 I was able to go through this entire video without cheating.
 The grasshopper move at the end is still pretty hard for me.
-I'm getting bonier and my hips hurt being pushed to the ground&#8230; Otherwise, I think my butt is on it's way to become a butt!
+I'm getting bonier and my hips hurt being pushed to the ground...
+Otherwise, I think my butt is on it's way to become a butt!

 <div class="flex-video">
 </div>